Heavy water: Norway

-In 1934, Norsk Hydro built the first commercial heavy water plant at Vemork, Tinn, eventually producing 4 kg per day.
+In 1934, Norsk Hydro built the first commercial heavy water plant at Vemork, Tinn Municipality, eventually producing 4 kg per day.
 From 1940 and throughout World War II, the plant was under German control, and the Allies decided to destroy the plant and its heavy water to inhibit German development of nuclear weapons.
 In late 1942, a planned raid called Operation Freshman by British airborne troops failed, with both gliders crashing.
 The raiders were killed in the crash or subsequently executed by the Germans.

 On the night of 27 February 1943 Operation Gunnerside succeeded.
 Norwegian commandos and local resistance managed to demolish small, but key parts of the electrolytic cells, dumping the accumulated heavy water down the factory drains.

 On 16 November 1943, the Allied air forces dropped more than 400 bombs on the site.
 The Allied air raid prompted the Nazi government to move all available heavy water to Germany for safekeeping.
 On 20 February 1944, a Norwegian partisan sank the ferry M/F Hydro carrying heavy water across Lake Tinn, at the cost of 14 Norwegian civilian lives, and most of the heavy water was presumably lost.
 A few of the barrels were only half full, hence buoyant, and may have been salvaged and transported to Germany.

 Recent investigation of production records at Norsk Hydro and analysis of an intact barrel that was salvaged in 2004 revealed that although the barrels in this shipment contained water of pH 14—indicative of the alkaline electrolytic refinement process—they did not contain high concentrations of D_{2}O. Despite the apparent size of the shipment, the total quantity of pure heavy water was quite small, most barrels only containing 0.5–1% pure heavy water.
 The Germans would have needed about 5 tons of heavy water to get a nuclear reactor running.
 The manifest clearly indicated that there was only half a ton of heavy water being transported to Germany.
 Hydro was carrying far too little heavy water for one reactor, let alone the 10 or more tons needed to make enough plutonium for a nuclear weapon.
 The German nuclear weapons program was much less advanced than the Manhattan Project, and no reactor constructed in Nazi Germany came close to reaching criticality.
 No amount of heavy water would have changed that.

 Israel admitted running the Dimona reactor with Norwegian heavy water sold to it in 1959.
 Through re-export using Romania and Germany, India probably also used Norwegian heavy water.